jreiling/Copresent-Server/README.md

 # Copresent
-A simple macOS utility to allows anyone with a secure link to drive Keynote slides.
+A macOS utility that ensures you never have to hear “Next slide, please” again.

 ![Screenshot](docs/images/copresent-screenshot.png)